mbrukman/sense-engine/README.md

 This package gives you everything you need to run your favorite programming language or console-based application as an engine on [the Sense Platform](http://www.senseplatform.com)'s cloud infrastructure, using the same user interface as the official engines.

 User-defined engines are [npm](http://npmjs.org) modules that export a single function, which complies with the specification documented below.
-Their package.json files must have an entry called `sense`.
+Their package.json files must have an entry called sense.
 There is a simple example engine to get you started in the examples folder.
 For real-life examples, see the [CoffeeScript](http://github.com/SensePlatform/CoffeeScriptEngine) and [JavaScript](http://github.com/SensePlatform/JavaScriptEngine) engines.

 To deploy a custom engine, simply stick it in `/home/sense/node_modules` in one of your projects.
 When you launch dashboards from that project in the future, the new engine will be available in the dashboard type menu.